epickrram/blog-images/drafts/2016_04/further_along_the_stack.md

     }

 If the size of the socket's backlog queue, plus the memory used in the receive queue is greater than the socket receive buffer size, then the
-RcvBufferErrors and InErrors metrics are updated in the udpstats table, along with the socket's drop count.
+`RcvBufferErrors` and `InErrors` metrics are updated in the global udp statitics table, along with the socket's drop count.

-To [safely handle multi-threaded access to the socket buffer](http://lxr.free-electrons.com/source/net/ipv4/udp.c?v=4.0#L1594), if an application is currently reading from a socket, then the inbound packet will be queued to the socket's [backlog queue](http://lxr.free-electrons.com/source/include/net/sock.h?v=4.0#L335).
-The backlog queue will be processed during the handling of the next sortIRQ event.
+To [safely handle multi-threaded access to the socket buffer](http://lxr.free-electrons.com/source/net/ipv4/udp.c?v=4.0#L1594), if an application has locked the socket, then the inbound packet will be queued to the socket's [backlog queue](http://lxr.free-electrons.com/source/include/net/sock.h?v=4.0#L335).
+The backlog queue will be processed when the lock owner releases the lock.

 Otherwise, pending more checks that socket memory limits have not be exceeded, the packet is added to the socket's [`sk_receive_queue`](http://lxr.free-electrons.com/source/net/core/sock.c?v=4.0#L439).